 We’re encouraging others to speak more openly on Time To Talk Day and beyond, no matter how small or insignificant you think your problem may be, it’s always good to talk.
-From colleagues, to family and friends or even an anonymous ear through supportive charities such as Education Support Partnership and Mind.
+From colleagues to family and friends or even an anonymous ear through supportive charities such as Education Support Partnership and Mind.

 Have some advice of your own?
-Feel free to let us know your own stories and share with the teaching community, maybe you have some tips on how to unwind after work, or perhaps how you can manage your workload more efficiently and create a better work/life balance.
+Feel free to let us know your own stories and share them with the teaching community, maybe you have some tips on how to unwind after work, or perhaps how you can manage your workload more efficiently and create a better work/life balance.